Dhruv-jain-dev/AGENTIC_AI_TRAINING/DAY-5/Readme.md

 ## Overview

-The sixth day of the Agentic AI Training focused on understanding Python operators and conditional constructs.
-We explored the different categories of operators, their practical applications, and how they are used in programming.
-The session also covered decision-making using `if`, `elif`, and `else` statements.
-To reinforce these concepts, we were given a logical programming assignment involving brick placement.
+The fifth day of the Agentic AI Training focused on strengthening the fundamental programming concepts required for writing logical and efficient Python programs.
+The session began with an in-depth study of Python operators, where we explored their different categories, working principles, and practical applications.

+We also gained an understanding of bitwise and shift operators, including their significance in low-level programming and security-related operations.
+Later, we learned how programs make decisions using conditional constructs such as `if`, `elif`, and `else`.
+The session concluded with a hands-on programming assignment that required us to apply loops, operators, variables, and conditional statements to solve a real-world logical problem involving brick placement.

 ---